Miles of Plancy: Seneschal

 In December 1170 Saladin appeared with a vast army at Darum, the kingdom's southernmost settlement.
 The king assembled an army to confront him, but they were shocked when they saw the size of Saladin's force and could not prevent him from breaking into Gaza, about 9 miles to the north of Darum.
 Gaza's citadel was defended by Miles, who refused to allow the inhabitants of the city to take shelter in it; many were killed or captured by Saladin's army.
 No major battle took place, and Saladin returned to Egypt.

 Kerak Castle was the seat of the lord of Transjordan.

 After the death of Helena of Milly, Transjordan passed to Beatrice, her minor daughter by Walter III Brisebarre.
 Walter ruled Transjordan in Beatrice's name until Beatrice died, when the fief passed to her aunt, Stephanie of Milly.
 In early 1174 the king allowed Miles to marry Stephanie, who was by then the widow of Humphrey III of Toron.
-The historian Hans E. Mayer dates Miles and Stephanie's wedding to the period between 24 March and 18 April, when Miles assumed the title of lord.
+The wedding was probably held between 24 March and 18 April, when Miles assumed the title of lord.
 The marriage made Miles one of the most powerful men in the kingdom.